Why choose the USA as a possible study destination?

 The Ivy League universities are all in the North-East of the USA: Dartmouth (in Hanover, New Hampshire), Harvard (in Boston, Massachusetts), Brown (in Providence, Rhode Island), Yale (in New Haven, Connecticut), Cornell (in Ithaca, New York state), Columbia (in New York City), Princeton (in the town of Princeton, New Jersey) and the University of Pennsylvania (UPenn) in Philadelphia.
 The league was originally just a group of universities which competed against one another in athletics, but the term is now used as a shorthand for these prestigious, and fairly traditional universities.
 The Ivy League universities all have beautiful campuses in great locations.
 They tend to be fairly small, wealthy and, of course, quite difficult to get into.
-(Students taking programmes with KE on the East Coast will be introduced to a number of the Ivy League universities.)
+(Students taking our US programme are introduced to a number of the Ivy League universities.)

 In addition to the Ivy League, the North-East also has the Little Ivies.
 As the name suggests, the Little Ivies are smaller than the Ivy League universities, and not quite as well known.
 But they are still very prestigious, and anyone who obtains a place there is doing very well indeed!
 Technically, there are just three Little Ivies: Amherst College (in Amherst, Massachusetts), Williams College (in Williamstown, Massachusetts) and Wesleyan University (in Middletown, Connecticut).
 However, a number of other small, highly selective universities in New England are also regarded as Little Ivies.